Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 * A triangle which contains another triangle
 * A Sierpiński triangle made up of other Sierpiński triangles
-* Calculating the fibonacci sequence, in which the next number in the sequence is the sum of the last two numbers in the sequence
+* Calculating the Fibonacci sequence, in which the next number in the sequence is the sum of the last two numbers in the sequence
 * A row of similar jars and containers on a shelf
 * A painted self-portrait